gvwilson/sensibleadventures/misc/bear-02.md

 The orangutan hesitated a moment longer, then sighed and took the offered hand and clambered to sit beside Noxy.
-He swallowed loudly as Cloak began to rise.
+He swallowed loudly as Charger began to rise.

 "Keep your eyes peeled," Noxy told him.
 "No, closer to the edge.
-Don't worry, Cloak won't let you fall."
+Don't worry, Charger won't let you fall."

 They cleared the rooftops a moment later.
 "Do you see anything?" she asked.